10-Minute Mentaiko Cucumber Salad: The Ultimate No-Cook Japanese Side

 • 1 cucumber

-• A pinch of salt (for purging excess water)
+• A pinch of salt (for drawing out excess moisture)

 • A pinch of shio kombu (salted seasoned kelp)